 Our ancestors were hunter gatherers that lived in isolated tribes, well blended within nature.
 They hunted animals and gathered wild edible plants for food and had evolved senses, similar to those of animals, being able to accurately read weather, hear far away sounds, see and interpret danger and plant edibility etc.

 Ancestrally speaking we have evolved to move a lot, and have a mixed diet composed of wild plants and game.
 At least this is what happened for most of our history.
 Agriculture and the modern world changed that and it can be argued that we will slowly adapt to these more recent changes and incorporate them into our genetic build-up.
 However, this process will be slow if anything, and our hunter gatherer formatting will still predominate for the foreseeable future.

-Diet composition falls into the same category: eating a diversity of foods forces the body to adapt to a variety of molecules to each food type, be them alkaloids, flavonoids, terpenes, phytosterols, stylbenes etc. The fact is that each food comes with its own genetic make-up and the human-food interaction teaches the human body to respond to a specific substance.
+Diet composition falls into the same category: eating a diversity of foods forces the body to adapt to a variety of molecules, be them alkaloids, flavonoids, terpenes, phytosterols, stylbenes etc. The fact is that each food comes with its own genetic make-up and the human-food interaction teaches the human body to respond to a specific substance.
 And again, why is this good?
-Because the more substances the body is familiar to and can assimilate, the wider the biochemical flexibility of that body.
+Because the more substances the body is familiar with and can assimilate, the wider the biochemical flexibility of that body.
 And this gives resilience and adaptiveness.

-So, bottom line, in this modern jungle our ours, you have to envision yourself as a modern hunter gatherer, hunting for (as gathering can have a slightly negative local connotation) an as big variety of foods as possible, while paying particular attention to the sourcing of those foods.
-This is what we do at NutriFix, where we aim to buy high quality ingredients to create meals consisting of diverse nutrients that vary from one meal to another!
+So, bottom line, in this modern jungle our ours, you have to envision yourself as a modern hunter gatherer, hunting for (as gathering can have a slightly negative connotation) an as big variety of foods as possible, while paying particular attention to the sourcing of those foods.